yu22238/2023-group-12/README.md

 - As a player, I want to restart in the middle of the game so that I can start the level again if players die.
 - As a player, I want to know when I'm going to pass the whole game so I can finish the game.

-### Overview:
+### 3.3 Overview:
 Development of a two-player game for collaborative play, similar to “Fireboy and Watergirl".
 It implements basic player movement, multiple interactive elements such as diamonds that can be collected, mechanisms that can be triggered, etc., and the game twists on enemies and weapons.
 The game contains several levels where the player can control the movement of the corresponding characters and move to the next level when the winning conditions are met and the end gate is entered, avoiding traps and defeating enemies if necessary.

-### Objective:
+### 3.4 Objective:
 - Develop fun and challenging games that reach a wider audience and allow multiple players to participate.
 - Each level is progressively more difficult, including cooperative difficulty and operational difficulty.
 - Easy to learn and smooth to operate.
 - Give players the necessary guidance at certain times, such as operation tutorials and playing animations.

-### Early Stages Design:
+### 3.5 Ideation process:
+We browsed two resource websites: spriters and pixel-frogs, and we listed several game ideas, including classics such as Angry Birds, Flappy Bird, Cut The Rope, Fruit Ninja, etc.

-In the early design stages, the group discussed several prototypes and analyzed their technical difficulties, gameplay, audience, and how they could twist based on their original designs.
+We discussed several prototypes and analyzed their technical difficulties, gameplay, audience, and how they could twist based on their original designs.
 Eventually, we chose to twist "Fireboy and Watergirl", a game that has a wide audience, is lightweight, and has an excellent playing experience.
 We also brainstormed other games to find the appropriate aspects to twist for providing a richer experience for players.

+### 3.6 Early Stages Design:
 We chose to implement the original content of "Fireboy and Watergirl", with two players, traps, and levels.
 There are the classic actions of a 2D game: basic movement and jumping, as well as interactive elements, including river traps to jump over in the levels, players need to determine whether their character will drown in that river, and the ability to trigger blocker mechanisms and collect diamonds, but the difference is that we wanted to increase the difficulty of the game so that players must ensure that all the diamonds are collected in each level.

 This is a two-player game, both players must work together to solve the problem at hand and both enter their corresponding destination gates before they can finish the game.
 The game twist in adding enemies and handheld weapons for players, which were not present in the original "Fireboy and Watergirl", the player needs to kill the enemies if necessary, and if touches enemies while they are moving they will reduce their life expectancy and cause the player to die, so killing the enemies and then safely crossing over to where they occupied before.
 This makes for a very multi-dimensional experience: a collaborative multiplayer experience, the brainstorming process of solving trap puzzles, and the thrill of killing enemies.

 All characters and interactable elements should be lifelike, for example, characters marching in different directions and dying are matched with corresponding animation effects, interactable elements disappear if they are acquired, mechanisms move position if their buttons are triggered, etc., all of which can tell to the players about their status so that the players can react accordingly.